-The bronze pins reported from covert excavations in Western Persia, particularly Luristan, surpass the tools and weapons of the area.
+The bronze pins reported from covert excavations in the Luristan empire region, surpass the tools and weapons of the area.
 They are superior both in terms of quantity, and in the variety of form and decoration.
 The pin-makers of Western Persia took their inspiration from the local flora and fauna, though it is difficult to determine precisely which fruits, flowers, or animals were used in the decoration.
-That said, the most common sources of artistic inspiration in both Greece and Western Persia seem to have been the poppy and pomegranate.
+That said, the most common sources of artistic inspiration in both Greece and the Middle East seem to have been the poppy and pomegranate.

 To discover more about the Luristan Empire, please visit our relevant blog post: The Luristan Empire: Beauty of Bronze.